digital-chemistry-laboratory/morfeus/docs/index.rst

 ********

 ᴍᴏʀғᴇᴜs can be imported as a Python module that is easily integrated into workflows.
+It can also be used from the command line.
 Here is an example for calculating the exact ligand cone angle:

 .. tab:: Module